marth141/nice_google_apps_script/umbrella/sheets_and_form_crud/README.md

 # CRUD with Google Sheets

 Hello!
-This folder contains an example, based off the nice skeleton, of CRUD.
+This folder contains an example—based off the nice skeleton—of CRUD.

 CRUD is Create, Read, Update, and Delete.